tttor/baselines/baselines/acktr/README.md

 ## question
 * loss vs loss_sampled?
 * global seed?
+* who makes it run parallel using cpu?
+* is this learning under various init state (jpos, target pose?
   * reacher: to always have the same initial joint pos and target pose?
     * diff seed make diff target pose, but still not init jointpos
-* who makes it run parallel using cpu?